-While we were on the edge of our seats, the new schedule certainly did not disappoint.
-In fact made everything feel more urgent, in a good way.
+While we were on the edge of our seats, the new schedule certainly did not disappoint as it made everything feel more urgent, in a good way.
 Experiences were plentiful, from TommyxZendaya’s night at the Apollo to Ralph Lauren’s cinematic nightclub featuring recording artist Janelle Monáe to Kerby Jean-Raymond’s Pyer Moss, whose Sunday sermon show made us more optimistic about the future of American fashion (more on that later).

 And trends were aplenty, like spring’s new power uniform, the dapper suit seen at shows like Victoria Beckham, Area, and Tory Burch.
 Next level fringe at Zimmerman and Christian Siriano.
 Fresh florals from Caroline Herrera and touches of highlighter hues from Tom Ford, Helmut Lang, and Christopher John Rogers.